Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Algorithms

-{}In most cases, Algorithm PT and PP are observed to have similar convergence speed.
-But for networks with strong interference loops such as strong interference channel, Algorithm PP is observed to have a better convergence behavior than Algorithm PT.
-Another advantage of Algorithm PP is that the polite water-filling procedure to obtain $\hat{\mathbf{\Sigma}}_{1:L}$ has lower complexity than the covariance transformation in Algorithm PT, as will be discussed in Section \ref{sub:Complexity-Analysis}. \begin{remrk} A nontrivial future work is to find the convergence conditions of Algorithm PT or PP for iTree networks and general B-MAC networks.
-It has been observed that Algorithm PT and PP always converge monotonically in iTree networks with concave or non-concave objective functions, just like the provably monotonically convergent algorithms designed for iTree networks in \cite{Liu_10sTSP_Fairness_rate_polit_WF}.
+\begin{rem} A nontrivial future work is to find the convergence conditions of Algorithm PT or PP. It has been observed that they always converge monotonically in iTree networks.
 It is possible that the structure of the iTree networks guarantees it, which suggests that iTree networks has more useful properties to be found.
 For general B-MAC networks, one possible solution may be extending the approach used in \cite{Palomar_09TSP_MIMOIWFgame} for iterative selfish water-filling to polite water-filling.
-It is proved in \cite{Palomar_09TSP_MIMOIWFgame} that under certain stringent conditions, the selfish water-filling is a contraction mapping, and thus the uniqueness of the Nash equilibrium and the convergence of the iterative selfish water-filling is guaranteed by the fixed point theory.
-The physical interpretation of these conditions is that the interference among the links is sufficiently small.
-Because in the polite water-filling, the interference to other links is well taken care of by the pre-whitening of the channel using $\mathbf{\hat{\Omega}}_{l}^{-1/2}$, we conjecture that the convergence conditions for Algorithm PT or PP will be much looser than iterative selfish water-filling.
-This conjecture is verified by the simulations in Section \ref{sec:Simulation-Results}, where Algorithm PP is observed to converge for almost all general B-MAC networks simulated.
-Algorithm PT also converges for most general B-MAC networks simulated except for the interference channel with very strong interference.
-But even for this case, Algorithm PT still converges after a few trials, e.g., three trials, to select a good initial point.
+The physical interpretation of the convergence conditions in \cite{Palomar_09TSP_MIMOIWFgame} is that the interference among the links is sufficiently small.
+Because in the polite water-filling, the interference among the links is better managed, we conjecture that the convergence conditions for Algorithm PT or PP will be much looser, which is verified by the simulations in Section \ref{sec:Simulation-Results}, where Algorithm PP and PT with a single initial point are observed to converge for most general B-MAC networks simulated.
+Moreover, they always converge after few trials to select a good initial point, which suggests that it is at least possible to prove the local convergence of the algorithms.
 Another approach to convergence proof may be interpreting the polite water-filling as message passing in a factor graph and derive the conditions of convergence on the graph.